 Medicare beneficiaries are limited to 190 days of inpatient care in a psychiatric hospital in their lifetime.
 No other lifetime limits exist in Medicare for any other type of inpatient care.
-Eliminating the Medicare 190-day lifetime limit for psychiatric hospitals would expand beneficiary choice, increase access for those with more serious behavioral health conditions, improve continuity of care, create a more cost-effective Medicare program, and align Medicare with parity, the standard required for practically all other healthcare coverage programs.
+Eliminating this policy would expand beneficiary choice, increase access for those with more serious behavioral health conditions, improve continuity of care, create a more cost-effective Medicare program, and align Medicare with parity, the standard required for most other healthcare coverage programs.

-The expert judgment of a treating physician, not an arbitrary restriction, should be the primary basis for determining the scope of inpatient needs.
-A patient-centered approach would help address the nation's mental health crisis by decreasing the volume of behavioral health patients who cannot access the right care at the right time.
+The expert clinical judgment of a treating physician, not an arbitrary policy, should be the primary basis for determining the scope of services a patient needs.
+Eliminating this cap would help behavioral healthcare patients access the right care, in the right place, at the right time.

-NABH supports legislation to permanently repeal Medicare's 190-day lifetime limit.
+NABH supports legislation that Reps.
+Paul Tonko (D-N.Y.) and Bill Huizenga (R-Mich.) introduced to permanently repeal Medicare's 190-day lifetime limit (H.R.
+4946).